Skills: Naval Architecture

 - Carry out first pass assessment of reported defects, report any anomalies and highlight any areas of concern to the appropriate client naval architect / integrity focal point.
 Advise the client when conditions present any immediate threat to integrity

-- Input to the IQ/RO process for floating systems issues
+- Input to the anomaly management process for floating systems issues

-- Liaison with offshore inspection teams (including RAT, UAV & ROV) to continuously improve the hull and topsides structures inspection scopes
+- Liaison with offshore inspection teams (including RAT, UAV & ROV) to continuously improve the hull structures inspection scopes

-- Develop the CTRs (Cost, Time & Resource) in support of client requirements
+- Support the project manager develop the CTRs (Cost, Time & Resource) in support of client requirements

 - Ensure all work is compliant with relevant client engineering and safety standards and practices and review any revisions and feedback from client Integrity Focal Point